 The merits of an unpaid compensation lawsuit depend largely on the terms of the employment agreement.
-An employment agreement might be a formal contract, it may be less formal writings between the parties, and it can even be a verbal agreement.
+An employment agreement might be a formal contract, less formal writings between the parties, or even a verbal agreement.

-Many times, in addition to damages for breach of employment contract, employees may be entitled to recover their attorneys’ fees on claims for unpaid compensation.
-In Florida, for instance, Florida Statutes, §448.08 entitles employees to their attorneys’ fees if they prevail in an action against an employer for unpaid wages.
+Many times, in addition to damages for breach of employment contract, employees may be entitled to recover their attorney fees on claims for unpaid compensation.
+In Florida, for instance, Florida Statute §448.08 entitles employees to their attorney fees if they prevail in an action against an employer for unpaid wages.

 Even when unpaid compensation is a clear contract violation, employment contracts and related legal issues can be complex, and an attorney should be consulted.

 A breach-of-contract claim may be filed if one party:

 - Fails to deliver the goods, services, or payments they are contractually obligated to provide